rolling-scopes-school/tasks/tasks/markup_d1_Hexal.md

 - Header triangle should bepositioned on center.

 2. Main.
-- No slider is needed, but not resricted.
+- No slider is needed, but not restricted.
 - Hex blocks should positioned as showed on layer.
 - Care about lines and colors.
 - Interactive social networks icons.